 Consistent with the American Bar Association Standard 310, you should spend at least 6 hours per week preparing for this 3-credit course.
-Participation grades are based on class attendance and preparation, the quality of class participation (both online and in person), timely and successful completion of all assignments, including oral advocacy, active participation in small group discussions, and your professionalism.
+Participation grades are based on class attendance and preparation; the quality of class participation (both online and in person); timely and successful completion of all assignments, including oral advocacy; active participation in small group discussions; use of TA office hours; preparation for out of class meetings with me, your TAs, and your colleagues; and, your professionalism, generally.
+Please see the section titled "Grading Percentages" for more information on class participation grading.